 Please note that the Northern Ireland programme is currently closed to new applications.
 Grants staff will be in touch with existing grantees as they approach the end of their grant, to discuss continuation of funding.
-We expect to re-open to new applications no earlier than September 2024, but will update this information by July 2024.
+We expect to re-open to new applications in March 2025.

 Vision